Today I invite you to join the Strength Running team.

 And I put it together in an ebook for you – for free.
 I know that one of these race tips will lead to a new personal best.
 Learn from the experts here and have the race of your life.

-Thank you again for subscribing – I have some great things in store so stay tuned!
+Thank you again for joining the team – I have some great things in store so stay tuned.

 Any questions?
 Email me anytime at firstname.lastname@example.org – I’m here to help you reach your potential.

-About me: I’ve been running competitively for over 15 years and have run a 2:39:32 marathon PR.
-I’m a USATF-certified running coach, the founder and coach at Strength Running, author of 101 Simple Ways to be a Better Runner, and have been featured in major media outlets like Runner’s World, Competitor, the Huffington Post, and Lifehacker.
+About me: I’ve been running competitively since 1998 and have run a 2:39:32 marathon PR.
+I’m a USATF-certified running coach, the founder and coach at Strength Running, author of 101 Simple Ways to be a Better Runner, and have been featured in major media outlets like Runner’s World, Competitor, the Huffington Post and Lifehacker.